antoniosh97/Recommender-System-2023/README.md

 where $\mathbf{W}_x$, $\mathbf{b}_x$, and ax denote the weight matrix, bias vector, and activation function for the x-th layer’s perceptron, respectively.

-##### Fusion of GMF and MLP
+**Fusion of GMF and MLP**
 <p align="center">
     <img src="Management/README_images/NeuNCF.png">
 	Neural matrix factorization model
 </p>

 A straightforward solution is to let GMF and MLP share the same embedding layer, and then combine the outputs of their interaction functions.
-This way shares a similar spirit with the well-known Neural Tensor Network (NTN) [33].
+This way shares a similar spirit with the well-known Neural Tensor Network (NTN).
 Specifically, the model for combining GMF with a one-layer MLP can be formulated as

 $$\hat{y}_{ui}=\sigma(\mathbf{h}^T a(\mathbf{p}_u \bigodot \mathbf{q}_i + \mathbf{W} {\mathbf{p}_u  \brack \mathbf{q}_i}  + \mathbf{b}_L) )$$